shenlab-sinai/chip-seq_preprocess/README.md

 > Name the files as A_rep1.fastq, A_rep2.fastq, A_input.fastq, B_rep1.fastq, B_rep2.fastq, and B_input.fastq.

 > The key point is to make the same condition samples with common letters and input samples contain "input" or "Input" strings.

+### Notes

+The parameters of bowtie were just adopted from this [paper](http://www.nature.com/nprot/journal/v7/n1/full/nprot.2011.420.html).